ecomtesse/Project-1/README.md

 Welcome to my transforming robot themed tic tac toe game!

-If you are an employee of or in any way affiliated with Hasbro, please move along, nothing to see here.
+If you are an employee of, or in any way affiliated with Hasbro, please move along, nothing to see here.

 Otherwise, [click here](https://ecomtesse.github.io/Project-1/) to play.